J-1 Waiver Green Card Process

 If you get your waiver, you will still run into problems filing your green card petition unless you can prove to the USCIS that your initial intent was always to leave after your J-1 period and that applying for your green card was not your plan all along.
 Because this can be a difficult thing to prove satisfactorily, it is advised to lean on the experience of your immigration attorney during this process.

-Another hurdle you may need to overcomes is the fact that many programs revoke their sponsorship of you as soon as you petition for a green card.
+Another hurdle you may need to overcome is the fact that many programs revoke their sponsorship of you as soon as you file a petition for a green card.
 In some cases, this is because the sponsoring program may want to avoid developing a reputation with the USCIS as a J-1 program that can be used to get a green card.
 If your sponsor removes its sponsorship, you may face being considered “out of status”, which could have serious consequences including being barred from future attempts to immigrate to the U.S.

 J-1 Waiver Green Card Process Options: